moskomule/senet.pytorch/README.md

 ## Contribution

-Contribution is welcome.
-Feel free to send PR and issues.
+I cannot maintain this repository actively, but any contributions are welcome.
+Feel free to send PRs and issues.

 ## References